cornellh4i/CHEM/frontend/README.md

 # Frontend

 The frontend is a Next.js web app bundling TypeScript, ESLint, and Tailwind CSS.
 Basic components are built with Flowbite, acting as the foundation for a custom design system entirely controlled with Tailwind.
-A `.env.local` file should be created from the `.env.template` file.

 ## Getting started